Elijah Mitchell Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Matchup vs. Seattle

-- Against the Seahawks, Mitchell's zero rushing yards in his only career matchup are 86.5 fewer than his over/under in Sunday's game.
+- Mitchell's zero rushing yards in his only career matchup against the Seahawks are 86.5 fewer yards than his over/under in Sunday's game.

-- Mitchell did not have a touchdown run in that matchup against the Seahawks.
+- Mitchell did not have a touchdown run in that contest against the Seahawks.

-- In terms of defending against the run, the Seahawks are 23rd in the league, giving up 124.9 yards per game.
+- Allowing 124.9 rushing yards per game, the Seahawks have the 23rd-ranked run defense in the league.

-- The Seahawks have conceded 10 rushing touchdowns, 10th in the league.
+- This season the Seahawks are ranked 10th in the NFL in rushing touchdowns conceded (10).

 Recent Performances

-- In last week's matchup with the Vikings, Mitchell racked up 133 yards on 27 carries (averaging 4.9 yards per attempt) while scoring one touchdown on the ground.
+- In last week's matchup with the Vikings, Mitchell rushed for 133 yards on 27 carries (averaging 4.9 yards per attempt) while scoring one touchdown on the ground.

-- In his last three games, Mitchell has rushed for 224 yards (74.7 per game) on 54 carries with one touchdown.
+- During his last three games, Mitchell has run for 224 yards on 54 carries (74.7 ypg), with one touchdown.

 - He also has five catches for 35 yards (11.7 ypg).